Borrowing from a payday lender

 - don't borrow from an unauthorised moneylender, also known as a loan shark

-If you are worried about your financial circumstances, seek debt advice from Advice NI.
+If you are worried about your financial circumstances, debt advice is available from:

 Taking a payday loan